Anharaltamimi/DeepSight_GP/README.md

 DeepSight relies on two main AI components in its diagnostic pipeline:

-* **OCT validity checker (EfficientNet-B2 + One-Class SVM):** The uploaded image is divided into **224×224 patches**, and deep features are extracted from each patch using a pretrained **EfficientNet-B2** model used as a fixed feature extractor.
-A **One-Class SVM** is trained on OCT patch features to learn the characteristics of OCT images.
-Non-OCT samples are used to calibrate the decision threshold using ROC analysis.
-During inference, the system evaluates the image patches and accepts the image as an OCT scan when at least one patch meets the calibrated threshold.
-Otherwise, the image is rejected and the user is asked to upload another image.
+* **OCT validity checker (EfficientNet-B2 + One-Class SVM):** Before classification, the system checks that the uploaded image is a valid OCT scan.
+Features are extracted from **224×224 patches** using a pretrained **EfficientNet-B2** and scored by a **One-Class SVM**.
+Invalid images are rejected and the user is asked to upload another one.
 * **DM classification model (DenseNet121):** Validated OCT images are preprocessed and classified using a fine-tuned **DenseNet121** model into **Diabetic Maculopathy (DM)** or **Normal**.
 A **Grad-CAM** heatmap is generated alongside each prediction and included in the diagnostic report to visually highlight the regions that influenced the model's prediction.

 ## Model Development & Comparison